 She seemed to be pushing the narrative that swindlers and schemers will never, ever, under any circumstances, have a video call, and because she was willing to make video calls, she must surely be genuine, sincere and, well… not at all a criminal.

-Despite my suspicions, my guard lowered.
+Despite the suspicions, my guard lowered slightly.

 The comments section of the original article continued to grow.

 In June 2021 a woman named Dana contacted me on WhatsApp to relate her own experience with a Chinese man to whom she’d almost sent $1000.